satvik-dixit/satvik-dixit.github.io/index.md

 layout: default
 ---

-## About Me
+## Professional experience

+- Postdoctoral research associate at Carnegie Mellon Univerisy
+  - May 2023 - Present
-Jee-weon Jung is a research scientist at Naver Clova.
+- Jee-weon Jung is a research scientist at Naver Clova.
+  - December 2020 - April 2023

 ## Selected Publications
 Refer to my CV for full list of publications.